crystall1nedev/Inspiron-5570-KBR-Hackintosh/README.md

 # Recommended SMBIOS

-Use the MacBookPro16,3 SMBIOS for this model.
-If you experience the "MacBookPro16," problem, make sure that the CustomSMBIOSGUID quirk is enabled and the SMBIOS update method is set to Custom (this EFI in this repo provide this already).
+Use the MacBookPro15,1 SMBIOS for this model.
+If you experience the "MacBookPro15," problem, make sure that the CustomSMBIOSGUID quirk is enabled and the SMBIOS update method is set to Custom (this EFI in this repo provide this already).

 # Note about the EFI

-This EFI is provided to work without any problems, all you need to do is change the SMBIOS variables and you'll be all set with a perfectly tolerable Hackintosh.
-If, for any reason, something doesn't work properly, you should open an issue on this repo and detail what's wrong.
+This EFI is provided to be a base for your own creations and might not work out of the box for you.
+I can help try and fix issues you might encounter, but I cannot guarantee that I can solve problems you might have because communication isn't too good and it isn't the same as having physical access to the computer.